 So what is Harvest-Plan?
 It is a tool for wine grape harvest planning, that aggregates individual block maturity predictions into a harvest calendar that takes firmer shape as more samples are incorporated into the predictions.
 It is subscription- and web-based, and is available for large and small organisations growing wine grapes and/or making the wine from them.
 If you have an interest in or responsibility for planning a wine vintage, then check out the Harvest-Plan site, or get in touch with us.

 Latest updates from the blog …

-We’ve been spending some time thinking about how we price the Harvest Plan service, and the discussion usually comes down to a relationship to what we call, here in Australia at least, a “block”.
+We've been spending some time thinking about how we price the Harvest Plan service, and the discussion usually comes down to a relationship to what we call, here in Australia at least, a “block”.
 What does that mean?
 What is a block?
-How do we define it so we...read more
+How do we define it so we can use...read more

 In closing the last post, we introduced our prediction widget, which is a playground to get a feel for how predictions work.
 It is a graphing tool that shows how different prediction models behave on a set of real samples.
 It shows two linear models: One Baume per...read more